 Heating costs can throw a wrench into your winter budget — and the cold can make you cranky.
 But you can limit the discomfort by addressing the gaps, cracks and waste that drive up fuel costs.
 Such fixes are available at a lower price than you might imagine.

-Run through this checklist of fixes to make your house cozier and your heating more affordable this year.
+Run through this checklist of fixes this fall to make your house cozier and heating more affordable as winter approaches.

 1. Install weatherstripping

 Check your home’s exterior doors for cold air leaks.
 Do this from inside the house.
 The high-tech approach is to use a laser infrared thermal gun to detect cold drafts.
 The low-tech way is to move a lit candle around the door frame; the flame will blow toward you when there is a draft.

 Seal a drafty door by installing foam or felt weatherstripping inside the door frame.
 Ask at your hardware store for the correct products and installation instructions.

 2. Install a door sweep

 Use a door sweep to stop drafts from entering your home under an exterior door.
 A sweep is a flexible piece of rubber or plastic that’s held to the door’s lower edge by a strip of aluminum.

 Find and seal gaps that could be allowing as much as 30% of your heated or cooled air to leak outdoors, HouseLogic says.

 Pull back attic insulation to find and seal cutouts in drywall for electrical fixtures, pipes, fans and outlets.
 Also, check wiring, chimneys, flues, vent stacks and ducts, and seal them on the inside.
 Use caulk to fill smaller gaps and pressurized expanding foam for bigger openings.